Congolese Plantation Workers Art League: White Cube museum

 In 2017, CATPC inaugurated the White Cube, the first museum on a plantation.
 The opening was accompanied by an exhibition titled "The Repatriation of the White Cube".
 Designed by OMA, the architecture and nomenclature draw on the modernist art historical tradition of white cube galleries and the privileges and gatekeeping associated with these types of institutions.
 By placing a white cube on a plantation, a site that has funded many popular museums in the Western art world (such as the Tate Modern "Unilever Art Series"), CATPC and Human Activities claim to "prove that artistic critique on economic inequality can effectively reverse that inequality".

 "Established as an apolitical space to sustain art’s timeless value, can a white cube still be a platform to address inequality in the art economy, or even an active agent to make timely social changes?"

 The White Cube museum, central to CATPC's artistic and social initiatives, is complemented by various facilities, including a conference center, atelier for art creation, and ecological farming gardens and fields.

+SculptureCenter Solo Exhibition and Conference

+In 2017 CATPC had their first solo exhibition in the United States, at SculptureCenter in Long Island City.
+The exhibition included both existing and new sculptures and drawings.

+The center also hosted a public conference on CATPC’s works and their connections with the rest of the art world.
+Ariella Azoulay, Simon Gikandi, Eléonore Hellio, David Joselit, Matthieu Kilapi Kasiama, Ruba Katrib, Renzo Martens, Els Roelandt, and Michael Taussig all took place in this edition of SculptureCenter Conversations: Matter of Critique Part IV.

 Dutch Pavilion of the Venice Biennale 2024

-In April 2023, it was announced that CATPC, together with artist Renzo Martens and curator Hicham Khalidi, will present a simultaneous and linked exhibition at the Dutch Pavilion of the Venice Biennale and the White Cube in Lusanga, opening in April 2024.
+In April 2023, it was announced that CATPC, together with artist Renzo Martens and curator Hicham Khalidi, will present a simultaneous and linked exhibition at the Dutch pavilion of the Venice Biennale and the White Cube in Lusanga, opening in April 2024.

-"The opportunity to now pair a white cube on a plantation with one at the summit of the art world allows for a direct look into these two worlds and into the inequalities between them". - CATPC member Ced'art Tamasala.
+"The opportunity to now pair a white cube on a plantation with one at the summit of the art world allows for a direct look into these two worlds and into the inequalities between them". – CATPC member Ced'art Tamasala.

+CATPC argues that art institutions should realise that their buildings and programmes are financed by the very same companies that exploited plantation labour.
+For Biennale Arte 2024 CATPC presents new sculptures in both the Dutch Pavilion and the White Cube.
+Alongside, the Dutch Pavilion presents the performance film The Judgement of the White Cube.
+The ancestral sculpture Balot plays a central role in both exhibitions.
+For CATPC this wooden statue, made in 1931, is of great significance, connecting the past with the present.

+Ced'art Tamasala, on behalf of CATPC: “Each sculpture is a seed that brings back the sacred forest.
+These sculptures will function as vehicles that enable a shared, just future for all people.
+They will help us reclaim our stolen land and bring back the sacred forest.”